Menu

 The Innovation

-The anti-malaria home-proofing innovation involved modifying a traditional home redecoration custom (where surfaces like walls are decorated by smearing a mixture of soil, dung, and ash) by incorporating insecticide into this mix.
+The anti-malaria home proofing innovation involved modifying a traditional home redecoration custom (where surfaces like walls are decorated by smearing a mixture of soil, dung, and ash) by incorporating insecticide into this mix.
 The mixture had the potential to perform a similar function to indoor residual spraying, whereby mosquitoes are killed if they come into contact with treated surfaces.
 Prior to our investment, Med Biotech Laboratories (MBL) had conducted laboratory tests with promising results.
 GIF’s $230k funding (with equal co-funding from Grand Challenges Canada) aimed to help MBL conduct a 3-year field trial to confirm the efficacy of the innovation in the field.

 currency_exchange